 .

-Level III / Level IV Committee
+Level III / Level IV Committee / Level I/II Committee

 To promote communication, education, mentorship and networking between facilities of similar designation level.

 ARTICLE VI – Special Recognition

 Section 1: Trauma Champion Award

 The Trauma Champion Award is designed to recognize one individual annually for his/her passion and outstanding contribution within the continuum of trauma care for the current annual period.
 The Trauma Champion Award will be presented at the first quarterly meeting of TTCF annually.